 open/close all folders

-In Neon Genesis Evangelion, Asuka tells Misato that she has never seen "such an inappropriate relationship" by someone who is supposed to be her guardian (regarding Misato's relationship with Kaji.
-However, she makes several passes at the man herself, including trying to seduce him the night before they arrive in Japan.
+In Neon Genesis Evangelion, Asuka tells Misato that she has never seen "such an inappropriate relationship" by someone who is supposed to be her guardian regarding Misato's relationship with Kaji.
+However, she makes several passes at the man herself, including trying to seduce him the night before they arrive in Japan, but he flatly turns her down.
 She also makes several less than subtle attempts to get Shinji, who is so socially awkward he doesn't get it.

 Many, many female Hentai charcters.
 Especially after victims falls for the rapists or become sex loving rapists themselves twists kick in.

 In New Mutants Wolfsbane's guardian Reverend Craig was a preacher of the hellfire and brimstone variety, and he basically beat it into her that she was going to hell because her mother was a prostitute.
-It was later revealed that he used to have sex with prostitute including one of them being Rahne's mother.
-She realized this later on and went to confront him revealing she knew his secret.
+It was later revealed that he used to have sex with prostitutes, one of them being Rahne's mother.
+She realized this later on and went to confront him revealing she knew his secret and that he was actually her biological father.

 Some Kim Possible fanfics feature Ron feeling guilty over thinking of Kim in this manner.